vuanhduy/vuanhduy.github.io/_posts/2023-11-16-single-responsibility-principle.md

 };
 ```

 This separation of concerns enhances maintainability.
-For example, if there's a decision to support different types of screen, we only need to modify the `Screen` class.
+For example, if there's a decision to support different types of screen, we only need to modify the `Canvas` class.

 ## Conclusion